Authentic Lessons for 21st Century Learning

 Materials

-• Thumbprint Autobiography handout (for student examples see Attachments)
+• Thumbprint Autobiography handout (attached)

-• White paper
+• White printer paper

 Engage

-After sharing quickwrites as a whole class, ask students which part of the human body is completely unique to each individual, guiding students to the answer of fingerprints.
-Tell students that they will be examining their thumbprints, and Invite them to become acquainted with their unique prints by watching two videos.
+After sharing quick writes as a whole class, ask students which part of the human body is completely unique to each individual, guiding students to the answer of fingerprints.
+Tell students that they will be examining their thumbprints, and invite them to become acquainted with their unique prints by watching two videos.

 The second video, Why Are Fingerprints Unique?, may be watched all the way through, and simply provides more context about the human fingerprint; this will help students think deeper and further about what makes them unique.